 When working with academic researchers, VAT registration means it is much better for me if I am paid officially via a university (usually with project funds), rather than privately, out of their own pocket – this is usually also better for the researcher.
 This has encouraged me to seek out more “professional” projects (e.g. book copyediting and developmental editing) and turn me away from, for example, editing masters and PhD dissertations.
 This is also good for my business as I can advertise the published books I have worked on.

 As I am starting to work with indie authors now, I may deregister for VAT, especially as an EU VAT number is no longer required.
-I suspect that some clients in countries like Germany and Spain will still expect a tax number on my invoices though.
+I suspect that a small number of clients in countries like Germany and Spain will still expect a tax number on my invoices though.

 Finally, a Brexit update